SELinuxProject/selinux/secilc/docs/cil_role_statements.md

 **Example:**

-In this example the role `test` cannot have greater priviledges than `unconfined.role`:
+In this example the role `test` cannot have greater privileges than `unconfined.role`:

     (role test)